Parameter Derivations

 What's Notable

-The derivation chain uses fundamental constants (c, G, α, H₀) plus one observable (Vflat).
+The derivation chain uses fundamental constants (c, G, H₀) plus one structural ratio (βJ ≈ 1 from the Jeans criterion) and one observable (Vflat).
 The functional form (tanh, γ) has zero free parameters.
 The scaling constants (A, a₀, Σ₀, R₀) show 3–12% agreement with observations.

 Honest caveat: The 3–12% errors could reflect either (a) legitimate approximation limits in the dimensional analysis, or (b) implicit calibration through choice of Vflat as input.
-Distinguishing these requires independent derivation.
-The landing page describes the scaling constants as “fitted” — that may be the more conservative and accurate framing.
+Distinguishing these requires independent derivation. a₀ and Σ₀ reproduce known observational relations (Milgrom 1983; Freeman 1970) using dimensional bookkeeping — classified as Reparametrization, not derivation.
+The effective novel parameter in this chain is A (Jeans criterion, 5% agreement), which has a derivation path independent of the observational coincidences.

 Next: Compression Action →Interactive Walkthrough